Close

 Business and Extended Stays

-Business visits, stays longer than 30 days, or work purposes require advance visa applications through Indonesian consulates.
-Student visas and work permits have separate requirements.
+Business visits, stays longer than 30 days, or work purposes require advance visa applications through Indonesian immigration authorities.
+The C1 tourist visa allows 60-day stays with the option to extend twice for up to 180 days total.
+Student visas and work permits have separate requirements and must be obtained before arrival.

 03